Cimpress/swagger-ui-cimpress/README.md

 ## Acknowledgement

-This is a fork of https://github.com/jensoleg/swagger-ui which is a fork of https://github.com/swagger-api/swagger-ui
+This is a fork of https://github.com/jensoleg/swagger-ui which is a fork of https://github.com/swagger-api/swagger-ui.
+There are many differences, including the build process and test definitions.

 ## Developers

-Cimpress Employees can deploy builds to Cimpress Open, but first you'll have to set up credentials.
+Cimpress employees can deploy builds to Cimpress Open, but first it’s necessary to setup credentials.

     # Install aws-cli and configure credentials to right AWS account
     # For more info, see https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html